 Ferguson was a massive man.
 Richards in comparison looked tiny, yet here he was, balancing Ferguson above his head on one finger.
 If anyone else had been around it would have looked both a horrifying and comical sight.

 Richards threw Ferguson about 6 feet threw the air to the other side of the road.
 Ferguson landed head first, and for a second Richards was scared that he had finished his enemy too soon.
 When the Vampire went to examine him however he saw that unfortunately for Ferguson, he was still breathing!

-The monster ran one of its massive claws along the bottom of Ferguson’s stomach and started to disembowel him.
+The monster ran one of its massive claws along the bottom of Ferguson’s stomach and started to disembowel him slowly.
 Ferguson awoke from the pain only to see his former, Demonic employee holding his intestines in its clawed hands as it started to lick them.
 The last sight Ferguson saw was Richards bearing down on him, hissing his blood soaked fangs, and spitting Ferguson’s own blood over his face.

 “Come on love, any longer and we’ll be late” Carlene shouted to Brian as she stood by the door with Ashlei, Tom and Daniel.
-She heard no response for a few minutes and started to worry before Brian came staggering out of the bathroom, looking like badly made up bed.
+She heard no response for a few minutes and started to worry before Brian came staggering out of the bathroom, looking like a badly made up bed.

 “Sorry Miss Vampire, I, I don’t know what came over me.”

 “Love, call me Carlene remember.
 Oh dear you look a right state darling.
 Here let me help you get ready.”